shantanu2510/TinDog/README.md

 # TinDog
-a dating website for dogs
+A dating website for dogs